JundanLuo/CRefNet/README.md

 Updates
 -
++ 01/Nov/2024: Released the training code.
-+ 05/May/2024: Release the trained models and the evaluation code.
++ 05/May/2024: Released the trained models and the evaluation code.

 Dependencies